A medical ventilator can be lifesaving when a person can’t breathe properly or when they can’t breathe on their own at all.

 - blood clots

-Using a ventilator isn’t painful.
-It can be uncomfortable, though, since you can’t talk, eat, or move around while you’re connected to the ventilator machine.
+Being on a ventilator while you’re conscious can be very uncomfortable.
+You can’t talk, eat, or move around while you’re connected to the ventilator machine.

 Your doctor may give you medications that help you feel more relaxed and comfortable.
-This helps you breathe more easily while using a ventilator.
-You may be given:
+This helps being on a ventilator less traumatic.
+Those who need ventilators are often given:

 - pain medications